 I start by painting in the sky.
 I use a very large brush as I do not want to get bogged down in any detail just yet.
 I also paint slightly darker than what is in the reference, with the intention of going back and lightening things up later on (it is much easier to lighten a color than it is to darken it).

-Stage 3 - Block In The Rest Of The Painting
+Step 3 – Block in the Rest of the Painting

 I then move to block in the rest of the painting.

-The main thing I am focusing on here is to get the right color harmony of the scene.
+The main thing I am focusing on here is getting the right color harmony of the scene.
 Overall the painting is far too dark, but this is intentional.
 This is just the base which I will go back over and refine in later stages.

 This is an important stage.

-I realised in the previous stage I started to add too much detail.
+I realized in the previous stage I started to add too much detail.
 I was getting caught up in the smaller aspects of the painting rather than sticking to the more important elements.

 So what do I do?